heronsystems/adeptRL/README.md

 Environments
 * OpenAI Gym
 * StarCraft 2 (alpha, impala mode does not work with SC2 yet)
+* Hearthstone (alpha, impala mode is causing memory to crash)

 We designed this library to be flexible and extensible.
 Plugging in novel research ideas should be doable.